superfly/ssokenizer/README.md

 ### Refreshing access tokens

 Some identity providers issue access tokens that expire quickly along with refresh tokens that can be used to fetch new access tokens.
 To fetch a new access token, send a request to `https://<ssokenizer-url>/<provider-name>/refresh` via tokenizer.
 Include the sealed token in the `Proxy-Tokenizer` header, including a `st=refresh` parameter in the header.
-The response body will contain the new token, sealed for use with tokenizer.
+The response body will contain the new token, sealed for use with tokenizer and the Cache-Control header will contain the seconds until the token expires.

 The following demonstrates how you might refresh a token using cURL: